yongtang/coredns/GOVERNANCE.md

 fails to meet the principles of CoreDNS community, or adhere to the [Code of Conduct](CODE-OF-CONDUCT.md).

-## Changes in Project Lead

-Changes in project lead or term is initiated by opening a github PR.

-Anyone from CoreDNS community can vote on the PR with either +1 or -1.

-Only the following votes are binding:
-1) Any maintainer that has been listed in the [CODEOWNERS](CODEOWNERS) file before the PR is opened.
-2) Any maintainer from an organization may cast the vote for that organization.
-However, no organization should have more binding votes than 1/5 of the total number of maintainers defined in 1).

-The PR should only be opened no earlier than 6 weeks before the end of the project lead's term.
-The PR should be kept open for no less than 4 weeks.
-The PR can only be merged after the end of the last project lead's term, with more +1 than -1 in the binding votes.

-When there are conflicting PRs about changes in project lead, the PR with the most binding +1 votes is merged.

-The project lead can volunteer to step down.

 ## Changes in Project Governance

 Changes in project governance (GOVERNANCE.md) could be initiated by opening a github PR.
-The PR should only be opened no earlier than 6 weeks before the end of the project lead's term.
 The PR should be kept open for no less than 4 weeks.
-The PR can only be merged follow the same voting process as in `Changes in Project Lead`.
+The PR can only be merged following the voting rules specified in the decision making process.

 ## Decision making process